 Our sustainable practices at Arenal Observatory Lodge & Spa include:

-- Sustainable maintainance of 270 acres (109 hectares) of our property as natural forest and 400 acres (162 hectares) in reforestation with pine and eucalyptus.
+- Sustainable maintenance of 270 acres (109 hectares) of our property as natural forest and 400 acres (162 hectares) in reforestation with pine and eucalyptus.

 - Use of pristine mountain spring water in the hotel which is certified by a laboratory approved by the Costa Rican Health Ministry.

-- Plant our gardens and green areas with species native to the region which attract birds and wildlife.
+- Plant our gardens and green areas with species native to the region which attracts birds and wildlife.
 We have identified many shrubs and trees with labels indicating their scientific and common names.

 - Use natural and biodegradable products to maintain the gardens.